Skip to content

 Feature-complete versus the official wrappers

-TipTap's marquee feature — custom node views — ships via the nodeView reactive slot, and selection-anchored bubble / floating menus ship via the bubbleMenu / floatingMenu slots, both uniformly across all six targets (including Solid and Lit, where no upstream renderer exists).
+TipTap's marquee feature — custom node views — ships via the nodeView reactive slot, and selection-anchored bubble / floating menus ship via the bubbleMenu / floatingMenu slots, both uniformly (including Solid and Lit, where no upstream renderer exists).
 Together with the bundled Placeholder and the auto-emitted Angular ControlValueAccessor, that closes every meaningful gap versus the official wrappers.
 The one intentionally-unmatched item is switching the two-way model payload itself to JSON (ngx-tiptap's outputFormat) — read JSON off the getJSON() handle instead.
 See the comparison page for the full matrix.

 Cross-references